petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-liferay-solution.md

 !!! abstract
     Liferay can centralize and simplify Clarity's IT infrastructure and empower business team members so they can deliver on their critical success factors.

 Liferay DXP provides a complete enterprise-grade platform for building integrated and engaging websites at scale.
 With it, Clarity can unify their complex technical infrastructure, integrate their systems, and empower non-technical team members.
 This can help reduce costs and improve time-to-market. <!--ALT: Liferay DXP has many core capabilities that will make it easier for Clarity to create and maintain effective solutions while reducing costs.
-When paired with Liferay’s enterprise-grade cloud infrastructure, Clarity can centralize and simplify their systems to empower their teams.-->
+When paired with Liferay's enterprise-grade cloud infrastructure, Clarity can centralize and simplify their systems to empower their teams.-->

 ![Leverage Liferay's core capabilities to build solutions.](./the-liferay-solution/images/01.png)